isomerpages/moe-compassvalesec/_our-programmes/Distinctive Programmes/Learning for Life Programme – Green Compass Programme (LLP – GCP).md

 *   2021: &nbsp; Commendation Award for a project entitled, ‘Caring for the Elderly in our Neighbourhood’ by 3E1 VIA Core Team&nbsp;

 *   2022: Commendation Award for a project entitled, ‘Creating accessible and appealing food menus in our School Canteen’ by Sec 2 VIA Champions**

+## Values in Action Experiences&nbsp;

+We are unwavering in our commitment to fostering responsible and socially conscious citizens who are deeply passionate about effecting positive change within their community.&nbsp;

+Our Values in Action (VIA) experiences equips our students with a solid foundation that empowers them to initiate projects aimed at enhancing the well-being of both our school and the community.
+These projects are designed not only to create a positive impact but also to ensure that impact is sustainable.

+### Key Programmes:
+* Green Compass Programme
+* Community Youth Leaders Club (established in 2019)

+Our overarching vision, ‘Every Student a Champion for Change’, is the driving force behind our efforts.
+It provides a platform for our students' voices to be heard, encourages exploration of social innovation, and nurtures enduring partnerships with our community collaborators.
+This collaboration leads to the co-creation of service projects that directly address pressing concerns, fostering a sense of ownership and an enduring dedication to serving others.

+The array of VIA experiences instils a strong moral compass in our students, preparing them to become World-Ready Youths who learn, grow and lead.
+Our aspiration is for our North Stars to carry their passion for community service far beyond their 4 - 5 years at CVSS and become active agents of change, continuously striving for the betterment of others.